 • Customer size and vertical industry

-You’ll see patterns that were not obvious from looking at a high-level analysis of the sales organization.
+You’ll see patterns that were not obvious from looking at high-level analysis of the sales organization.

 Benchmarking Against Peers Highlights Where to Start Doing Your Cohort Analysis